MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTeamsNetworkRoamingPolicy.md

 The TeamsNetworkRoamingPolicy cmdlets enable administrators to provide specific settings from the TeamsMeetingPolicy to be rendered dynamically based upon the location of the Teams client.
 The TeamsNetworkRoamingPolicy cannot be granted to a user but instead can be assigned to a network site.
 The settings from the TeamsMeetingPolicy included are AllowIPVideo and MediaBitRateKb.
 When a Teams client is connected to a network site where a CsTeamRoamingPolicy is assigned, these two settings from the TeamsRoamingPolicy will be used instead of the settings from the TeamsMeetingPolicy.

-More on impact of bit rate setting on bandwidth can be found [here](https://docs.microsoft.com/en-us/microsoftteams/prepare-network).
+More on the impact of bit rate setting on bandwidth can be found [here](https://docs.microsoft.com/en-us/microsoftteams/prepare-network).

 ## EXAMPLES